gemrb/gemrb.github.io/Innovations.md

   - effects of difficulty on xp and damage are configurable through difflvls.2da
-  - arbitrary formations are supported: externalised to a 2da table, with an accompanying generator (for the relative coordinates)
+  - arbitrary formations are supported: externalised to a 2da table, with an accompanying generator for the relative coordinates
+  - more file formats are supported (eg. PNG, OGG), so custom portraits and sound sets are easier to create
   - many [ToBEx](ToBEx.md) extensions are also implemented

 ... and more, this list is not yet comprehensive